checklistanimations/about-checklist-animations/do-i-use-ai.md

 So what do I use AI for.

 * syntax reminders.
 The documentation for vba is bad and sometimes I need a quick syntax reminder.
 I always type it in after.
-I don't copy and paste.
+I don't copy and paste code.
+It  can add other hidden characters that vba does not play well with.
 * Math.
 I am bad at math when we get past multiplication and division.
 Geometry, trigonometry, I don't do it so I have AI help with that.
 I still validate what it gives me but think of it like a syntax reminder on how to do mathematical equations.
 * Sounding board.
 Sometimes I will tell the AI that I am having a bad day or I can't get certain things done.
 It helps me cope and helps motivate me to build these applications.
+* Writing documentation.
+Ok now we are in some copy and paste stuff.
+Yes I will have AI  start my content.
+Whether it's documentation for an add-in or maybe me writing my bio.
+AI is used for that.
+Why?
+Well in the world of grammarly and other writing tools I figured my team is better spent writing code and figuring out how to s things than writing documentation.
+Now this page...
+All me.
+Probably why it looks bad.
+But using AI to write a ghid

 So with that I do not have active AI in my add-ins.
 I use it for some of the things it's good at but the ideas and hours of code are all from me.
 I would hate to say I created something knowing I didn't.